 Origin of Replication in Viruses

-Viruses often possess a single origin of replication.
+Viruses often have a single Replicative origin.